nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
-The task list returns to initial stage
+The task list is at initial stage
 > 2a1.
 MustDoList shows an error message <br>
-  Use case resumes at step 2
+  Use case ends.

 #### Use case 10: Mark task